Home » Alcohol » Alcohol and Your Health » Alcohol and COVID-19: Facts and FAQs

 As with the rest of our lives, COVID-19 has changed the way people access support for alcohol misuse.
 At the beginning of the pandemic, many rehab centers were forced to close or dramatically curtail their services.
 The good news is, this ultimately led to new solutions.
 Many treatment programs moved online, and it turns out that telehealth is a very effective way to treat problem drinking.
 Today, many people are turning to online programs—even without restrictions in place.

-Online help for pandemic drinking is available through an app on your smartphone, and gives you consistent support no matter what is happening in the outside world.
+Online help for quitting alcohol or cutting back is available through an app on your smartphone, and gives you consistent support no matter what is happening in the outside world.
 Medical consultation, coaching, prescription medications, and virtual support groups are all accessible without leaving your house.
 This makes it easier to pursue a change, and stay on track, in the post-COVID world.

 Given that COVID-19 is a novel virus, and most of us have never lived through any kind of lockdown or restriction before, it is not surprising that we have found our lives disrupted.
 It is also not surprising that we have many questions.
 Answers to some of the most common alcohol and COVID FAQs can be found below: